 The Truth About Liver Cleansing and Detoxification

-In recent years, cleanses and detoxes have become increasingly popular – to the point at which some claim that they’re necessary for optimal health.
+In recent years, cleanses and detoxes have become increasingly popular – to the point at which some claim that they’re necessary for optimal health, or that you need to "eat edamame beans" or very specific foods to detox your liver.

 While there are many health benefits of eating a plant-based diet and periods of caloric restriction or intermittent fasting (which is often the essence of these detoxes), one organ that actually doesn’t need intensive cleansing is the liver.